 We are a moving towards a mercury-free practice.
 However, many people still have silver/mercury fillings in their mouths from years past.
 We know that by unavoidable design, silver/mercury fillings ultimately result in a weaker tooth structure.
 In addition, these fillings are not particularly pleasing to the eye.
 Composites (tooth-colored restorations) create fillings that are not only beautiful (or unnoticeable) but also add strength to weakened teeth.
 These restorations are aesthetically pleasing and very strong thanks to new bonding technologies.
+Call us at 781-848-0292 to schedule an appointment today.

 Disadvantages of Silver fillings: